XRPLF/XRPL-Standards/XLS-0070d-credentials/README.md

 Exactly one of these two fields must be specified.
 If `Subject` is specified, `Account` is the issuer.
 If `Issuer` is specified, `Account` is the subject.

+If `Issuer` is specified, `IssuerPubKey` and `Signature` must also be included.
+If `Subject` is specified, then those two fields must not be included.

-#### 5.1.2. `Signature`
+#### 5.1.2. `IssuerPubKey` and `Signature`

-If the subject is submitting the account, a signature must be included from the issuer attesting to the credential.
+If the subject is submitting the account, a signature (and the corresponding public key) must be included from the issuer attesting to the credential.
 This signature will sign an encoded object that looks something like this:
 ```typescript
 {
     Issuer: "rISABEL......",